 When you install patches, upgrade software, or deploy web applications, Application Control will detect them.
 Depending on your setting for how to handle unrecognized software, this could block that software until you use the Actions tab to create allow rules.

 To avoid extra down time and alerts during deployment and maintenance windows, you can put Application Control into a mode designed for maintenance windows.
-While maintenance mode is enabled, Application Control will continue to block blacklisted software, but it will allow new or updated software to run and automatically add it to the computer's inventory whitelist.
+In maintenance mode, application control continues to block software that is specifically blocked by an Application Control rule, but it will allow new or updated software to run and automatically add it to the computer's inventory.

 - In Deep Security Manager, go to Computers.